Navigating mental health in the workplace

 For these kinds of workers, they will often travel straight from home to their first customer, travel between customers during the day, and finally travel straight back home after they have finished with their last customer.

-The key question in this recent case was whether that travelling time counted as working time, or whether it amounted to a rest period.
+The key question, in this case, was whether that travelling time counted as working time, or whether it amounted to a rest period.

 In this Spanish case, the employer carried out a business installing and maintaining security systems.
 Each technician is assigned a geographical area and they use a company vehicle to travel from their homes to the places where they carry out installation or maintenance.
 They then return home at the end of the day from their last customer.